Case study: HIPAA-compliant AI patient management platform for a dental imaging provider

 On this basis, the schedule is rebuilt: slots freed up due to high-risk appointments are offered in advance to the waiting list and pre-confirmed “standby” patients.
 Patients can self-register with offers of alternative slots and branches with confirmation and rescheduling in just one click.

-Depending on the risk profile and the proximity of the visit, the tone and frequency of notifications (via SMS, e-mail, or a voice call bot) change: from a soft reminder 72 hours before active contact and offers of jump-in slots available within the next two to twenty-four hours.
+Depending on the risk profile and the proximity of the visit, the communication strategy evolves from a gentle reminder 72 hours before the appointment to proactive engagement through calls and offers of jump-in slots available within the next 2–24 hours.

 Orchestration of walk-in flow